-K. Lorrel Manning is an award-winning writer, director, actor (film/television and theatre) who currently resides in New York City.
-His first feature film HAPPY NEW YEAR, based on his critically-acclaimed play (which originated at the Barrow Group) and award-winning short film of the same name, had its World Premiere at the 2011 SXSW Film Festival and has screened at over 25 film festivals since.
+Lorrel Manning is an award-winning writer/director (film/television and theatre), actor and musician.
+His first feature film HAPPY NEW YEAR, based on his critically-acclaimed play and award-winning short film of the same name, had its World Premiere at the 2011 SXSW Film Festival and has screened at over 25 film festivals since.